EPFL-Center-for-Imaging/splinebox/docs/getting_started/index.rst

 Constructing Your First Spline
 ------------------------------

-**Note**: If you are unfamiliar with spline terminology, such as knots and control points, refer to our :ref:`theory introduction <Theory>`.
+**Note**: If you are unfamiliar with spline terminology, such as knots and control points, refer to our :ref:`theory introduction <theory/index:Theory>`.

 Constructing a spline with SplineBox is straightforward.
 You need to decide: